Serving Chicago

 AmeriCorps

-As a graduate of Chicago Public Schools, Pete understands the importance of educating our young people.
+Pete understands the importance of educating our young people.
 This understanding motivated him to become an AmeriCorps educator with the Inner-City Teaching Corps.
-As a middle school instructor, Pete dedicated himself to creating an inquiry-based science curriculum at Visitation Catholic School.
-He also served as a youth football coach at the Chicago Park District's O'Hallaren Park and volunteered as an assistant basketball coach at The Faith Community of St. Sabina.
+He also served as a youth football coach at the Chicago Park District's O'Hallaren Park and volunteered as a basketball coach at The Faith Community of St. Sabina.

 He would later work on behalf of the Local Initiatives Support Corporation.
-In this capacity, he was an Education Organizer for the North River Commission and raised millions of dollars to support teacher training and after school activities.
-He also coordinated the campaigns for dozens of neighbors to serve as Local School Council representatives.
+In this capacity, he was a Resource Coordinator for the North River Commission and raised millions of dollars to support teacher training and after school activities.
+Additionally, he coordinated the campaigns for dozens of neighbors to serve as Local School Council representatives.

 Loyola University Chicago